Franklin Parish Affidavit of Death and Heirship Forms (Louisiana)

 Example of a properly completed form for reference.

-The following Louisiana and Franklin Parish supplemental forms are included as a courtesy with your order.
+The following Louisiana and Franklin Parish supplemental forms are included as a courtesy with your order:

-• Franklin Parish
+Franklin Parish Clerk of Court

 • Baskin